National Recitation Contest

 Statewide arts partners like the SCAC help put Poetry Out Loud in all 50 states, American Samoa, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.

 The program seeks to foster the next generation of literary readers by capitalizing on the latest trends in poetry—recitation and performance.
-Visit the Poetry Out Loud website by clicking here.
+Visit the Poetry Out Loud website.

-In 2018, Janae Claxton of Charleston was the first South Carolina student to win the National Poetry Out Loud competition!
+In 2018, Janae Claxton of Charleston became the first South Carolina student to win the National Poetry Out Loud competition!

 Congrats to the 2024/2025 state finalists